 BU has partnered with the StudentStore, an independent provider that works with universities all over the UK, to offer BU students up to 30% discount and enhanced warranty on a wide range of IT kit.
 This includes Lenovo computers, tablets, monitors and IT accessories, as well as Chromebooks.
 Simply visit https://www.studentstore.co.uk/bournemouth and register with your BU email address (you’ll need to confirm you’re not a robot each time you log in)

 If you do decide to invest in a device of your own, we recommend that your computer is less than four years old with up-to-date anti-virus software installed for security reasons.
-Screen size and laptop weight is down to personal preference, but in general you should consider a screen of at least 13-inches or more and a weight of no more than 1.6Kg to ease portability.
+Screen size and laptop weight is down to personal preference, but in general you should consider a screen of at least 12-inches or more and a weight of no more than 1.6Kg to ease portability.
 To help you stay in touch with your peers and course leaders, a laptop with a webcam, microphone and speakers is also preferable.

 For a computer experience like that on campus, you may wish to use a Windows 10 or Apple Mac computer.
 What you use your laptop for will determine which type and specification is most suitable for you - your course leaders will be able to advise if there are any recommended IT specifications for your course.

 Using your own personal devices

 You should always update your personal devices with the latest software and operating systems.
 Out of date systems and software run the risk of being open to security threats and you may also be unable to use certain applications.
-Please see Page 10 of the Mobile Security Manual for details on how to do this.
+Please see our Bring Your Own Device Guide and page 10 of the Mobile Device Security Manual for details on how to do this.

 It's important that you know how to protect your own devices and personal information, so we've put together some useful links and guides which show you how to do this.
 Find out more about securing your device.